-“The shapes, you see in these image are only about the size of a thumbnail.
+“The shapes, you see in these images are only about the size of a thumbnail.
 They are created with the aid of a very peculiar material: ferrofluid.
 This liquid has a very unique property.
-It is magnetic, caused by the millions nano iron particles in it.
+It is magnetic, caused by the millions of nano iron particles in it.
 When put under a magnetic field, the particles in the solution start to rearrange due to the attraction and repulsion of iron.
-If now water colors are added to the ferrofluid, the pop-art looking structures start to appear, forming into black channels and tiny ponds filled with rainbow colored surfaces.
-The reason why the black ferrofluid and the water colors don’t mix is that ferrofluid is, just like oil, hydrophobic.
-It therefore doesn’t mix with the water colors.
-At the same time it is held in position by the magnet underneath it.
-So it tries to find a way around the water colors and therefore forms these black channels.”
+If now watercolors are added to the ferrofluid, the pop-art looking structures start to appear, forming into black channels and tiny ponds filled with rainbow-colored surfaces.
+The reason why the black ferrofluid and the watercolors don’t mix is that ferrofluid is, just like oil, hydrophobic.
+It, therefore, doesn’t mix with the watercolors.
+At the same time, it is held in position by the magnet underneath it.
+So it tries to find a way around the watercolors and therefore forms these black channels.”

 Commissioned for LG:

 “Most of us remember playing with soap bubbles in our childhood, when we were fascinated by the colors of them and therefore even more disappointed when the bubble all of a sudden disappeared again.
 With this series of images, I was trying to capture the beauty of these short-lived sculptures.
 When looking at them right after their creation, floating through the air, they almost look like a planet orbiting in space.
 As if they would be there forever.
 But already a few seconds later, when the bubble starts to burst and their presence is gone, you get a very different impression of that ephemeral object.
 It is intriguing how photography enables you to stop time for a moment and save it forever.
 I think that’s what the series ultimately is about.
 Preserving time."